fommil/fpmortals/manuscript/frontmatter.md

 every concept with practical examples, in Scala.

 There are many ways to do Functional Programming in Scala.
-This book focuses on using [cats](http://typelevel.org/cats/) with [freestyle](http://frees.io/docs/), but you can instead use [scalaz](https://github.com/scalaz/scalaz) or roll your own framework.
+This book focuses on using [scalaz](https://github.com/scalaz/scalaz), but you can instead use [cats](http://typelevel.org/cats/) or roll your own framework.

 This book is designed to be read from cover to cover, in the order presented, with a rest between chapters.
 To ensure that the book is concise, important concepts are not always repeated.
 Re-read sections that are confusing, they will be important later.

 A computer is not necessary to follow along.
-If you would like hands-on exercises, we recommend [scala-exercises.org](https://www.scala-exercises.org/)

 We also recommend [The Red Book](https://www.manning.com/books/functional-programming-in-scala) as further reading.
 It teaches how to write an FP library in Scala from first principles.

-A> Cats is an evolving technical experiment under the Typelevel A> sociopolitical project, which has moderators who enforce a Code of A> Conduct to ensure that their spaces are welcoming and inclusive.
-Cats A> has origins in the decade-long `scalaz` technical project.
+A> Scalaz is a principled Functional Programming library that has evolved A> over a decade of industry use.
 A>
-A> Although this Early Access version of the book that you are reading is A> making use of the cats library, we will probably switch to `scalaz` A> before completion due to its maturity.
+A> Cats is a 3 year old experiment to rewrite scalaz.
+Cats is a member of A> the [Typelevel](http://typelevel.org/about.html) sociopolitical project, which has moderators who enforce A> a Code of Conduct to ensure that their spaces are welcoming and A> inclusive.
 A>
-A> There will be a second book made available (at a discount to those who A> buy this book) covering the *other* library, whatever that may be.
+A> Although this book uses scalaz, a second book will be available - at a A> discount to those who buy this book - covering the cats library.

 # Copyleft Notice